-Professor Kitty te Riele published Putting the Jigsaw Together: Flexible Learning Programs in Australia (PDF), a new landmark report on ‘who gets what’ and ‘what works and why’ in the flexible learning sector in Australia.
+Professor Kitty te Riele published Putting the Jigsaw Together: Flexible Learning Programs in Australia (PDF 1.7MB), a landmark report on ‘who gets what’ and ‘what works and why’ in the flexible learning sector in Australia.

 Flexible learning programs have become a vital alternative for students who are at risk of not completing their education for a variety of complex reasons.
 The sector currently consists of more than 900 programs, having educated more than 70,000 marginalised young people.

 Programs operate in mainstream schools, as part of TAFE or ACE, and as separate stand-alone programs.
 One of the project’s main achievements was to produce an overarching framework for quality flexible learning programs in Australia to guide and inform every program’s approach.